Rick Di Silvio

 $ 70 Additional adults

-April 1st: Deadline to turn in money for early bird registration (a minimum of $30 per scout) and Troop Roster Form.
+March 31st: Deadline to turn in money for early bird registration (a minimum of $30 per scout).
 Requests for financial assistance (Campership) applications are due.
-Even though the printed deadline is April 8th, that is the troop’s deadline for receipt at Council.
-Second year and older Scout merit badge class schedules should be complete by this time to take advantage of first-come, first served class opportunities.
+Even though the printed deadline is April 4th, that date is the troop’s deadline for receipt at Council.
+Second year and older Scout merit badge class schedules should be complete by this time to take advantage of first-come, first-served class opportunities.

 TBD: Swimmer classification test.
 Test is required for all scouts attending camp.
 Although the swimmer classification test can be taken at Boxwell, it is better to complete this task before camp.
 If we can schedule a classification test the date and time will be announced at an upcoming meeting.

-May 30th: 10-day out meeting for unit leader.
+May 29th: 10-day out meeting for unit leaders.
 Any outstanding fees are due to Council.
 Refunds for cancellations are not available after 10-day out meeting.
 Any Scout not making full payment by this date gets his reservation cancelled and loses the $30 early bird deposit.
 Class schedules are finalized, medical forms are turned in and special dietary needs are identified to Council at this time.

-The February 2011 (2/2011) or September 2012 (9/2012) version of the medical form will be the only forms accepted.
+The September 2012 (9/2012) version of the medical form will be the only form accepted.
 This is a general use form that can be used for all scout activities.
 Forms are available on line (troop website: Links/Scout Forms/Annual Health and Medical Form).
 The form number is 680-001.
 Parts A & B are completed by parents.
 Part C requires a medical professional review and signature.
 These medical forms require annual renewal.